Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Training

-The ratio of the joint probability over the product of marginals $\frac{P(a, c)}{P(a)P(c)}$ is called \emph{lift} in the data mining literature \cite{coppock2002lift}.
+The lift captures a notion of affinity between a context and an action that is independent of the underlying frequencies of either.
 Applying the definition of conditional probability, \( \frac{P(a,c)}{P(a)P(c)} = \frac{P(a|c)}{P(a)} \).
 We can see that the lift is an action's conditional probability given its context, normalized by the probability of the action.
 An action being rare, in and of itself, is not a sufficient condition for anomalousness according to a perfectly trained model.
 It must be relatively rare given the context.
 Analogously, the lift equals $\frac{P(c|a)}{P(c)}$ so principals with uncommon contexts are not unfairly highlighted by the model, they have to have performed an unexpected action.
 What matters is the affinity between an action and context pair: The probability of sampling the pair from the joint distribution over sampling them independently from the marginals.